 USDA Rural Housing provides a great opportunity for Georgia homebuyers to purchase a home with very little money out of pocket.
 Please read below to learn about the basic USDA loan requirements for Georgia, please contact us today with questions.

-Credit score – 620 min credit score is required.
+Credit score – 620 min credit score is required in most cases for 100% financing.
 Applicants should have no repeated late payments on any credit trade lines within the last 12 months.
-No short sales, foreclosures or bankruptcies within the last 3 years.
+No short sales, foreclosures or bankruptcies within the last 2 years.

 Job history Needed – stable 2-year history of documentable income.
 Recent college grads that have just started in the workforce are exempt from this requirement.
 Applicants are allowed to switch employers within two years, as long as they have no unexplainable extended gaps of employment.